itsaboutcode/fullstackopen/README.md

 ### React Component Rules

-1. Component mames must start with a capital letter.
+1. Component name must start with a capital letter.
 > React treats components starting with lowercase letters as DOM tags.
 For example, `<div />` represents an HTML div tag, but `<Welcome />` represents a component

 2. Always close the tag for React components e.g;